MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/Set-FederationTrust.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

-Note: If the tenant is hosted in Office 365 U.S. Government GCC High or DoD environment, MetadataUrl should be https://login.microsoftonline.us/FederationMetadata/2006-12/FederationMetadata.xml

 ### -Name
 The Name parameter specifies a name for the federation trust.